*Last updated March 15th, 2018

 SEA

 Tokyo used to have multiple ferry links to Hokkaido and Shikoku, but now only one remain.
 Ocean Tokyu Ferry operates a daily service leaving the Tokyo Ferry Terminal (South of the Tokyo Big Site convention hall, no public transportation) at 7:30pm Monday-Saturday or 6pm on Sundays and arriving the following afternoon in Tokushima, Shikoku.
 The ships are all new and really comfortable, but does not come with a restaurant.
-You either bring them into the ship yourself or buy it from the vending machines!
+You either bring food into the ship yourself or buy it onboard from the vending machines!